3raxton/ForeignIpsum/README.md

 ### Where can I find Johan

-## Want to add some words of your own language to Foreign Ipsum?
+# Want to add some words of your own language to Foreign Ipsum?

-You can do so
+You can do so [here](https://goo.gl/forms/89yQwlTlONWvNwrB3)
-<a href="https://goo.gl/forms/89yQwlTlONWvNwrB3" target="_blank">here</a>